 - Hit the Right Arrow key again to begin recording.

-- Narrator will re-record over the section of audio that you wanted to fix.
+- Narrator will re-record the section of audio that you wanted to fix.

 When you re-record a sentence, Narrator will do a “pre-roll,” where it starts playing the audio just a bit in front of where you want to re-record.
-This is so you can match the tone and volume of your voice with what you previously recorded.
+This allows you to match the tone and volume of your voice with what you previously recorded.

-If you realized you need to go back and fix a big chunk of text in the first chapter, and you’re now in chapter nine, Narrator makes it easy to make changes.
-Simply highlight the section of text you want to change, re-record it, and Narrator will input the audio into the correct spot in the recording.
+Narrator makes it easy to make change large sections too.
+If you’re recording chapter nine and realize you need to change a large chunk of text in the first chapter, you can use the “Record Selection” tool.
+Highlight the section of text you want to change, re-record it, and Narrator will input the audio into the correct spot in the recording.
 No need to move anything around.
-This tool is called “Record Selection.”

 Thomas: Technology has greatly improved over the years.
-You used to have to work backwards in the recording to correct mistakes, because if you didn’t, it would change the timing of the rest of the audio.
+You used to have to work backward in the recording to correct mistakes because if you didn’t, it would change the timing of the rest of the audio.
 It’s much less stressful to have that handled automatically.

-Jonathan: When I used to edit audio books for authors, I had to cut and paste corrections, two minutes into a five-hour audio book.
-It was a nightmare to shuffle everything around to make the correction.
+Jonathan: When I used to edit audiobooks for authors, I had to cut and paste corrections.
+If the error was two minutes into a five-hour audiobook, it was a nightmare to shuffle everything around to make the correction.
 Narrator’s “Record Selection” feature was a game-changer for me.

 How do I export my audiobook?

-When you export you book, all the chapters breaks will be segmented automatically into smaller files that you can then upload to ACX.
-Audible doesn’t want a 7-hour long audio file.
+When you export your book, all the chapter breaks will be segmented automatically into smaller files that you can upload to ACX.
+Audible doesn’t want a seven-hour audio file.

-Thomas: I wish I had been able to use this software when I recorded my audio book.
-So, once you’ve exported the chapters files, the next steps are handled at ACX.
+Thomas: Once you’ve exported the chapter files, the next steps are handled at ACX.
 The ACX software wizard will walk you through the steps to set up your book on Audible.

 How to plan for mistakes and fix them before they happen

 Jonathan: I often say that the best “post-production” is always “pre-production.”
-If you can solve problems beforehand, it’s so much faster and easier and cheaper than fixing the problem afterwards.
+If you can solve problems beforehand, it’s faster, easier, and cheaper than fixing the problem afterward.

 Narrator “Favorites” Window

-The first feature is the “favorites” window.
-The favorites window allows you to store audio clips that you might want to use again.
-Whenever you open a new Hindenburg session, anything that you’ve dragged into your favorites window will still be there from the previous session.
-You could include things like a room tone clip, which is a recorded silence of your recording space, and also background music, intro clips, etc.
+The favorites window allows you to store audio clips that you might want to reuse.
+Whenever you open a new Hindenburg session, anything you’ve dragged into your favorites window from the previous session will be there.
+You could include things like a room tone clip, which is a clip of recorded silence in your recording space.
+You could also store background music and intro clips.

-The second tool is “clipboards.”
-Clipboards is meant for storing small audio clips for a specific book to use for quick reference.
-You might want to include things like the pronunciation of names and places, or the voice you are using for a certain character.
+The clipboard stores small audio clips for a specific book that you can use for quick reference.
+You might want to store the pronunciation of a name or place.
+You could also store a clip of the voice you are using for a certain character.

-Thomas: This feature is really helpful if you’re narrating for someone else.
+Thomas: The clipboard is especially helpful if you’re narrating for someone else.
 You can ask the author to record the correct pronunciation of a list of names or places.
-You store those recordings in the clipboard, and then you can easily access them and make sure you are pronouncing the words correctly when you read the book.
+You store those recordings in the clipboard, and then you can easily access them to make sure you’re pronouncing the words correctly when you read the book.

-Jonathan: Exactly.
-So you could eliminate the problem from happening in the first place.
-Another benefit is that you can import an entire clipboard from one Hindenburg project to the next.
-So if you have a series of books where you want to make sure you use the same intonation for a certain character’s voice, you can access those clips for each book in the series.
+You can also import an entire clipboard from one Hindenburg project to another.
+If you have a series of books where you want to use the same intonation for a character’s voice, you can access those clips for each book in the series.